ChemeketaCS/csweb/content/courses/cs160/202110/week02.md

 : Tackle the algorithm of the Week.

 Day 4
 : Finish the programming and assignment.
+Take the quiz.

 ## Programming